I Have Indefinite Leave to Remain in the UK, How Can I Bring My Family Here?

 - non-work income, for example from property rentals or dividends

 You will be required to prove that this income exists (if you are self-employed, you will need to produce 6 months worth of evidence).
-For help with the financial element for any of the UK's family visas, get in touch and our team will be able to help you to collate the information that you need.
+For help with the financial element for any of the UK's family visas, get in touch with our immigration solicitors and our team will be able to help you to collate the information that you need.

 Where Can I Get More Help?